 You must wear retainers consistently if you wish to maintain your perfectly straight teeth after braces.
 Neglecting your retainer for a month or so might require you to repeat your orthodontic treatment altogether!
 Once your teeth shift, it is too late to return to your beautiful smile without visiting an orthodontist and reapplying braces.
 This is certainly a worst-case scenario that you should try your best to avoid.
 While wearing your retainers may be a difficult habit to establish at first, it is definitely worth it in the long run!

-WEARING YOUR RETAINER IS THE SAFEST WAY TOWARDS TREATMENT PROGRESS!
+WEARING YOUR RETAINER IS THE SAFEST WAY TOWARD TREATMENT PROGRESS!